*Due to the continued concerns surrounding the spread of COVID-19, please follow these guidelines: Please be safe.

 Tip #17: Road Trip Car List

 Have a Road Trip List with car essentials in case you explore more rural areas.
+In this instance, it’s best to be over-prepared.

-ROAD TRIP TIP: Get instant access to my Road Trip Car and Snack Lists in order to plan the perfect Road Trip.
+Get instant access to my Road Trip Car and Snack Lists in order to plan the perfect Road Trip.

 Tip #18: Be Prepared